benjamin-wright/meal-planner-ai/docs/design/ui-flow.md

 ### Workflow 4: Creating a New Recipe

-1. User taps **Manage** in the bottom nav, selects **Recipes**
+1. User taps **Manage** in the bottom nav
+2. Taps **Recipes** card on the Manage Hub
-2. Taps "Add Recipe"
+3. Taps "Add Recipe" on the Recipes List screen
-3. Fills in details, adds ingredients and steps
+4. Fills in details, adds ingredients and steps
-4. Saves recipe
+5. Saves recipe
-5. Recipe appears in Recipes List and is available for meal planning
+6. Recipe appears in Recipes List and is available for meal planning

 ### Workflow 5: Adding a Ready Meal Item and Planning It

-1. User taps **Manage** in the bottom nav, selects **Items**
+1. User taps **Manage** in the bottom nav
+2. Taps **Items** card on the Manage Hub
-2. Taps "Add Item"
+3. Taps "Add Item" on the Items List screen
-3. Enters name, selects category and type "ready_meal"
+4. Enters name, selects category and type "ready_meal"
-4. Fills in ready meal details
+5. Fills in ready meal details
-5. Saves item
+6. Saves item
-6. Returns to Plan, adds a meal for a day
+7. Returns to Plan via bottom nav, adds a meal for a day
-7. Taps "Add Ready Meal" in meal form, selects the item
+8. Taps "Add Ready Meal" in meal form, selects the item
-8. Saves meal; ready meal appears in calendar and shopping list
+9. Saves meal; ready meal appears in calendar and shopping list

 ---